nixiesearch/nixietune/README.md

 To fine-tune a semantic search embedding model on your data:

 * **Install nixietune**: you need a GPU for that!
-* **Format your data in a nixietune format**: a TREC json/tsv file format with a specific schema.
+* **Format your data in a nixietune format**: a JSON file format with a specific schema.
-* **Run the training**: for base/small models it takes less than an hour on a single GPU.
+* **Run the training**: for base/small models it takes less than an hour on a single desktop GPU.
 * **Tinker with params**: choose the best loss and make your model training faster.

 ### Installation